 When those who don’t live there think “Buddhism and meditation,” the Southeast U.S. may not jump immediately to mind — but there are numerous sanghas (spiritual communities), practitioners, and teachers in the area.
-And they, like so many in the region, are up against some hard times thanks to Hurricane Helene and the flooding she wrought this past weekend.
+And they, like so many in the region, are up against some hard times thanks to Hurricane Helene and the flooding she wrought on September 28th, 2024.

 The Red Cross — this stalwart of emergency care and funding is at the ready.